Help for Cancer Patients – Tips on Skin Care During Chemotherapy

 What are the best moisturizers for your skin while you’re being treated with chemotherapy?

-I always use my Green Tea Antioxidant Skin Therapy morning and night on my face.
 The hyaluronic acid is a great skin hydrator and the antioxidants have so many benefits, which I outline on the product web page.
 I apply it before my Natural Lotion.
 These two products (along with zinc oxide sunscreen) are the ones I’m never without and always pack when I travel.
+You can add this to the Chemo Kit as an option.

 I was also recently gifted a lovely boutique oil-based ointment made by our local Matanzas Creek Winery.
 It’s a blend of grape seed oil and macadamia oil and I use it on the irritated areas of my skin that are still suffering from surgical tape, which my skin hates.
 Any rich oil or ointment would work as well including Jojoba Oil, Shea Butter, or even Vaseline.